 Pembrokeshire Sustainable Agriculture Network

-Through the Network, awareness raising and capacity building events, seminars, workshops (on and off farm) are organized working with key partners and advisors to promote diversification or entrepreneurial opportunities.
+Through the Network, awareness raising and capacity building events, seminars, workshops (on and off-farm) are organized working with key partners and advisors to promote many topics eg diversification, positive land management.
 These are planned with particular emphasis placed on helping farmers to understand and review their resources and opportunities relating to sustainable development and sustainable agricultural practices.

 This project builds on lessons learned from PLANED’s Whole Farm Support Schemes (1996-2001 Objective 5b funded) and Harnessing Rural Capital (2006-2008 Article 6 ESF funding)